Posted on 4 Comments

 Shin Splints: The Runner's Nightmare - Defeat Pain with Prevention and Treatment

-Shin splints, also known as medial tibial stress syndrome, are a common overuse injury that affects the lower leg.
-They occur when there is inflammation and pain along the inner edge of the tibia, which is the large bone in the lower leg.
+Shin splints, medically referred to as medial tibial stress syndrome, are a common overuse injury that causes pain and inflammation along the inner edge of the tibia—the large bone in the lower leg.
+This condition often affects runners, athletes, and individuals engaging in high-impact activities such as jumping or sprinting.

-There are two types of shin splints: medial and anterior.
+There are two primary types of shin splints:

 Medial tibial stress syndrome (shin splint) diagram showing the Tibialis Anterior, Tibia, Gastrocnemius Muscle and the Soleus Muscle.